nara123456-png/Nadira/README.md

 # Nadira
-This is my first repository
+My first step into the multiverse of code.